Public Service Loan Forgiveness (PSLF) provides borrowers an opportunity to get unlimited amounts of federal student loans forgiven tax-free.

 While these potential changes have gained some support in Congress, they are unlikely to become a reality under President Donald Trump, who wants to eliminate the PSLF program.

-Could President Trump or another President eliminate Public Service Loan Forgiveness?
+Could the President eliminate Public Service Loan Forgiveness?

 Presidents can make significant changes to student loans via executive orders.
 Borrowers may recall that President Obama created the REPAYE plan using an executive order.